CodeJudgeBench: Benchmarking LLM-as-a-Judge for Coding Tasks: CodeJudgeBench

 \subsection{Data Statistics}

+To ensure the high quality and diversity of the generated responses, we utilize three state-of-the-art LLMs—Claude-3.7-Sonnet, Gemini-2.5-Flash, and Gemini-2.5-Pro, all of which demonstrate strong performance on coding benchmarks.
+For the CodeGen task, we further include models such as Qwen3-235B, Claude-4-Sonnet, Claude-4-Opus, Gemini-2.5-Flash-Lite.
 Tab.~\ref{tab:data-statistics} summarizes the data statistics of CodeJudgeBench.
-To ensure the high quality and diversity of the generated data, we utilize three state-of-the-art LLMs—Claude-3.7, Gemini-2.5-Flash, and Gemini-2.5-Pro, all of which demonstrate strong performance on various coding benchmarks.
-We categorize the dataset into three difficulty levels: easy, medium, and hard, corresponding to the complexity of the original coding problem.
-CodeJudgeBench primarily consists of medium- and hard-level coding problems, thereby serving as a rigorous benchmark for assessing the capabilities of various LLMs in complex and challenging coding scenarios.